Looking4Cache/node-red-contrib-remote/README.md

 # Remote-RED

-Remote-RED is an ecosystem to bring remote access and push notifications to Node-RED.
+Remote-RED is an ecosystem to bring remote access, push notification and geofencing to Node-RED.
+There are also additional functions like directly answer on a notification and homescreen widgets.
 It consists of several parts:
 - node-red-contrib-remote: The Node-RED nodes of Remote-RED.
 Published in this repro.
 - Remote-RED servers: Several servers used for proxying the remote access traffic and sending push notifications.
 - Remote-RED apps: Apps to access the services published by the Remote-RED remote-access node and receiving the push notifications of the remote-notification node.
 Available or Android, iOS and iPadOS.